 To do this, it is critical that PostgreSQL is able to read and modify the transaction logs at all times.
 So should a situation arise where PostgreSQL is not able to access the transaction log, the only option it has is to shut itself down as cleanly and as quickly as possible and wait until a DBA fixes the cause of the problem.

-PostgreSQL by default stores its transaction logs in the pg_wal folder of the data directory (Note: older versions of PostgreSQL used a folder called pg_xlog – this folder was renamed in version 10 to emphasise the importance of the file within).
+PostgreSQL by default stores its transaction logs in the pg_wal folder of the data directory (Note: older versions of PostgreSQL used a folder called pg_xlog – this folder was renamed in version 10 to emphasize the importance of the file within).

 All changes made to the database are first written to the transaction log before anything else can occur.
 When the pg_wal directory fills up and no new files can be created, your database will likely shut down and create a state where it can't be brought up again.